carllerche/tower-web/README.md

 The `impl_web` macro looks at the definition and generates the glue code, allowing the method to respond to HTTP requests.

+In order to work on Rust stable **today**, Tower Web uses doc comments as attributes.
+Once Macro 1.2 lands, this will be switched to real attributes.

 ## Getting Started

 The best way to get started is to read the [examples] and [API docs][dox].